sooha-cs/Riverfield/README.md

 3.Click Install to add new extensions.
 4.Manage installed extensions in the Installed tab.

+Inable extensions like "Blur my shell" and more to customize it to your liking!

  To download clock widget:
  1. Open Extension manager
  2. Go to "Explore" and search for "clock widgets"